Skip to content

 What's the difference between dnsweaver and external-dns?

-external-dns is primarily designed for Kubernetes and cloud DNS providers. dnsweaver is purpose-built for Docker and Docker Swarm with:
+external-dns is primarily designed for Kubernetes and cloud DNS providers. dnsweaver supports Docker, Kubernetes, and Proxmox VE with:

-• Self-hosted DNS provider focus (Technitium, Pi-hole, dnsmasq)
+• Self-hosted DNS provider focus (Technitium, Pi-hole, AdGuard Home, dnsmasq)

 • Multi-provider for split-horizon DNS